hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/field/accumulate_field.rst

    The running total of values in the corresponding group, starting at zero.

 Total
-   The total of all of the values in the corresponding group
+   The total of all the values in the corresponding group.

 Examples